Atticus22/Python_Server/readme.md

 ## Instructions

-1. Starts server by entering the following command: `python3 server.py`.
+1. Start server by entering the following command: `python3 server.py`.

-2. Enter the IP adress for the server.
+2. Enter the IP adress for the server: `127.0.0.1`

 3. Enter the port you which to connect to.